 A traditional and probably the most famous Norwegian sweater is the so-called Norwegian lusekofte (“lice jacket”) sweater.
 This sweater type goes back to the Setesdal, a region along the Otra river valley in southern Norway.
 Therefore, it is also referred to as “setesdalgenser” which means Setesdal sweater in English.

 In the 8th to 11th, i.e. prior to the Vikings, this region consisted of petty kingdoms leading to the development of local traditions for identification.
 While complex terrain and many borders (with customs) mean difficult travel and trade and isolation, they also preserve traditional culture.
-Thus, one can find many different pattern to knit this type of sweater.
+Therefore, one can find many different pattern to knit this type of sweater.

 Traditionally, these sweaters were men’s working clothes.
 Still today, wearing this sweater with a shirt and tie counts as business attire in Norway.
 Today they are worn by men and women alike.
 Paintings and photographs suggest that variations of this type of sweater existed already in the 19th century.
 The interested reader is referred to Annemor Sundbø’s (2001) book or her webpage.
 She collected many old photographs and newspaper articles of lusekofte designs.

-The alternative use and catching of the yarns creates the pattern and insulation for the wearer.
+The alternative use and catching of the yarns creates the pattern and insulation* for the wearer.
+This means the jacket provides thermal comfort for a longer time than a single yarn knitted jacket.
 Norwegian jackets also have unique decorative embroidery that surrounds the neck, closure, and cuffs.
 Traditionally the embroidery differed among regions.
 Typically, silver colored hooks sewed on both sides of the jacket serve as closure.
 Note that in history, Norwegian clothes relied on brooches or hooks rather than buttons for closure.
 See photos of Norwegian attire in this post.

 © 2013-2021 Nicole Mölders | All rights reserved